How a little work and a low cost item like a Pond Dye can help your pond water clarity clear up and look awesome.

 of clay and silt in the pond.
 Not very many leaves have had a chance to get into the pond and fish have not been stocked yet.

 This means there is nothing in the water that is decomposing so your first year could show clear water but by the time fall comes you’ll start to see the color change.
 Depending on your location the pond could look green in the spring and a brownish tint in the fall.
-Then after Stocking fish, feeding fish and adding plants will excel the process that produces algae.
-(Timing differs from pond to pond depending on the nutrient load)
+Then after stocking fish, feeding fish and adding plants will excel the process that produces algae.
+(Timing differs from pond to pond depending on the nutrient loading)

 Now fast forward to the second year.
 Leaves had a chance to blow into the water, the fish have been… well relieving themselves in the water and the plants died off or lost their leaves during the winter months that are all now food (nutrients)to produce algae.
 Then Summer time, nice and hot, the sun is in full force and the water is heating up.
 All of the sudden it sneaks up on you, the water has a green tint to it and the next thing you know you can’t see into the depths of the water.

 What does Pond Dye do for your water?